AdoRolzo/UnrealEngineNotes/UnrealEngineNotes/Profiling/Profiling notes.md

 - `profilegpuhitches` - triggers `profilegpu`  each time hitch happens
 - `rhi.GPUHitchThreshold 100` - establishes threshold for GPU hitches at 100 milliseconds
 - `r.ProfileGPU.Pattern *AmbientOcclusion*` - allows for filtering only specific Pattern i.e. AmbientOcclusion

+# Garbage Collection

+-  There is no sense in profiling GC operations in development builds for GC Hitches
+	- GC stages and operations run unoptimized versions of themselves in development builds
+	- Their timings will be completely different than in Shipping or Test builds